Almond Pulp Oatmeal Cookies Recipe (Vegan & GF)

 Homemade almond milk is life-changing.
 Unlike the stuff from the store it has a wonderful creamy consistency which most dairy-free “milks” lack.
 Once I started making my own almond milk there was no turning back to the tetra paks, but it wasn’t long before I had a backstock of leftover almond pulp on my hands.

 Since almond pulp still contains a lot of moisture, it behaves differently than almond meal or almond flour.
 Many recipes require you to dehydrate the pulp before adding, but I find myself unwilling to do this extra step.
 After fiddling with a few different recipes I came up with the perfect almond pulp oatmeal cookie – no dehydration required!
-Not only is this recipe dairy-free & gluten-free, it is also made without any eggs or refined sugars, making it suitable for people with a variety of dietary concerns.
+Not only is this almond pulp cookie recipe dairy-free & gluten-free, it is also made without any eggs or refined sugars, making it suitable for people with a variety of dietary concerns.
 Fill your cookie jar with these wholesome treats and enjoy one any time of day!

 If you’ve ever made almond milk or plan to try, read on for a delicious way to use the leftover pulp!